Safety Study of Inhaled Carbon Monoxide to Treat Pneumonia and Sepsis-Induced Acute Respiratory Distress Syndrome (ARDS)

 7 days

-This will be assessed by comparing the measured 90-minute COHb level and the target COHb level of 6-8% daily on days 1-3.
+This was assessed by comparing the measured 90-minute COHb level and the target COHb level of 6-8% post exposure.
+We present average data from the two available subjects in the CO group and report as "Mean" with standard deviation.

 Secondary Outcome Measures